Azure/azure-sdk-for-python/sdk/storage/azure-storage-file/README.md

 service = FileServiceClient.from_connection_string(conn_str="my_connection_string")
 ```

+## Key concepts
+The following components make up the Azure File Service:
+* The storage account itself
+* A file share within the storage account
+* An optional hierarchy of directories within the file share
+* A file within the file share, which may be up to 1 TiB in size

+The Azure Storage Files client library for Python allows you to interact with each of these components through the
+use of a dedicated client object.

-## Clients
+### Clients
-The Storage File SDK provides four different clients to interact with the File Service:
+Four different clients are provided to to interact with the various components of the File Service:
 1. **[FileServiceClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.file.html#azure.storage.file.FileServiceClient)** -
     this client represents interaction with the Azure storage account itself, and allows you to acquire preconfigured
     client instances to access the file shares within.
 It provides operations to retrieve and configure the service